2010 California contrail incident: Background

-While a number of experts concluded the 2010 "mystery missile" was simply a common aircraft contrail, other experts held that while an airplane was the most likely source a missile launch could not be entirely ruled out based on existing evidence.
+While a number of experts concluded that the 2010 "mystery missile" was simply a common aircraft contrail, other experts held that while an airplane was the most likely source a missile launch could not be entirely ruled out based on existing evidence.
 San Nicolas Island, approximately 75 miles west of Los Angeles and the site of a U.S. military installation, has hosted a number of secret operations.
 The 2010 incident occurred not far from San Nicolas, leading some experts to speculate about a connection between the vapor trail and activity on the island.
 On Friday, November 5, 2010, several days prior to the contrail incident, Vandenberg Air Force Base launched a Delta II rocket carrying a Thales Alenia Space-Italia COSMO SkyMed satellite, but a sergeant from Vandenberg informed CBS News 8 that there had been no subsequent launches.